 A company bond or debenture is a promise made by a company to pay back money that it previously borrowed.
 In addition, the company pays interest until the money it borrowed is paid back.
-Interest you receive as the holder of a company bond or debenture is included in your Tax return for individuals 2012 (NAT 2541) as interest income at L item 10 Gross interest.
+Interest you receive as the holder of a company bond or debenture is included in your tax return as interest income at 1 item 10 Gross interest.
 Special rules apply if you sell a company bond before the company returns the money that it borrowed, or if the bond is exchanged for shares in the borrowing company or another company.